-1 plants relying on gas as a fuel source on an interruptible basis.
-As a result, gas 2 curtailments can result in a reduction of electric supply.
-3 • Conflicting priorities exist between gas and electric operations.
-As discussed in 4 the Prepared Direct Testimony of Mr. David Bisi, gas curtailments could require 5 the interruptible electric generating plants to be curtailed to continue to serve core 6 gas customers.
-However, as discussed in my testimony, such curtailment of gas- 7 fueled generation could require firm electric customer outages to prevent a 8 widespread blackout.
-9 • With 90 percent of the gas capacity in the SDG&E system supplied by Line 3010, 10 a 30-inch diameter pipeline, any number of potential outage scenarios on this 11 single gas pipeline could place firm electric load at risk due to gas curtailment of 12 EG leading to electric outages.
-See the Prepared Direct Testimonies of Mr. Bisi 13 and Mr. Jani Kikuts.
-14 • The FERC/NERC, Western Electricity Coordinating Council (WECC), California 15 Independent System Operator Corporation (CAISO) and SDG&E reliability 16 standards require that the electric system must withstand the largest single electric 17 contingency without the need to drop firm electric customer load.
-However, the 18 situation is such that the loss of a single gas facility, Line 3010, could result in a 19 loss of firm electric customer load.
-There is clearly a reliability interaction 20 between the gas and electric systems.
-In the absence of construction of the 21 Proposed Project, these persistent gas-electric interdependency issues could 22 require constructing one or more new transmission lines to increase electric 23 transmission import capabilities, in order to provide adequate electric reliability in 24 accordance with established NERC and other regulatory requirements.
+- plants relying on gas as a fuel source.
+Gas curtailments could result in a reduction of electric supply. - Conflicting priorities exist between gas and electric operations.
+As discussed in the Prepared Direct Testimony of Mr. David Bisi, gas curtailments could require electric generating plants to be curtailed to continue to serve core gas customers.
+However, as discussed in my testimony, such curtailment of gas-fueled generation could require firm electric customer outages to prevent a widespread blackout. - With 90 percent of the gas capacity in the SDG&E system supplied by Line 3010, a 30-inch diameter pipeline, any number of potential outage scenarios on this single gas pipeline could place firm electric load at risk due to gas curtailment of EG leading to electric outages.
+See the Prepared Direct Testimonies of Mr. Bisi and Mr. Jani Kikuts. - The FERC/NERC, Western Electricity Coordinating Council (WECC), California Independent System Operator Corporation (CAISO) and SDG&E reliability standards require that the electric system must withstand the largest single electric contingency without the need to drop firm electric customer load.
+However, the situation is such that the loss of a single gas facility, Line 3010, could result in a loss of firm electric customer load.
+There is clearly a reliability correlation between the gas and electric systems.
+In the absence of construction of the Proposed Project, these persistent gas-electric interdependency issues could require constructing one or more new transmission lines to increase electric transmission import capabilities, in order to provide adequate electric reliability in accordance with established NERC and other regulatory requirements.

-&lt;sup>6 The terms "gas fueled" and "gas fired" have the same meaning and may be used interchangeably.
-As described in the Amended Application, the Utilities retained PricewaterhouseCoopers (PwC) to perform a cost-effectiveness analysis of the Proposed Project and the alternatives identified in the Ruling.
+The terms "gas fueled" and "gas fired" have the same meaning and may be used interchangeably.

+&lt;sup>7 As described in the Amended Application, the Utilities retained PricewaterhouseCoopers (PwC) to perform a cost-effectiveness analysis of the Proposed Project and the alternatives identified in the Ruling.
 See Amended Application, Volume III - Cost-Effectiveness Analysis.
 The Cost-Effectiveness Analysis and underlying methodology were performed by PwC with input and data from the Utilities.
 I have provided data input to the analysis as well as other data inputs for the portions of the analysis that pertain to my testimony below.